danindudesilva/notesApp/README.md

 ```node
 php artisan serve
 ```

+Once you have successfully done that,navigate to https://localhost:8000 to view the home page of the app.

+Use Postman or any other REST client to access the below APIs to use the notesApp.

 #### Assumption: In this scenario, notes are assumed to have only simple strings.
 When the user updates or deletes notes, archived notes can also be updated or deleted